code4it-dev/c4it-hugo/content/article/2023/oh-my-posh-integrated-terminal-windows11/index.md

 Now, OhMyPosh can run in the current profile.

-Head to a Git repository, and notice that...
-It's not working!🤬 Or, well, we have the Git information but we are missing some icons and glyphs.
+Head to a Git repository and notice that...
+It's not working!🤬 Or, well, we have the Git information, but we are missing some icons and glyphs.

 ![Oh My Posh is loaded correctly, but some icons are missing due to the wrong font](./ohmyposh-is-loaded-but-icons-are-missing.png)

-## Step 5: Use the CaskaydiaCove font, and not Cascadia Code
+## Step 5: Use CaskaydiaCove, not Cascadia Code, as a font

-We still have to **install the right font with the missing icons**.
+We still have to **install the correct font with the missing icons**.

 We will install it using [Chocolatey](https://chocolatey.org/install), a package manager available for Windows 11.

-To check if you have it installed, run
+To check if you have it installed, run:

 ```bash
 choco -v
 ```

-Now, to install correct font family, **open a PowerShell with administration privileges** and run:
+Now, to install the correct font family, **open a PowerShell with administration privileges** and run:

 ```bash
 choco install cascadia-code-nerd-font